-The game features a David Whittaker version of Bomb The Bass' Megablast - Hip Hop on Precict 13 Mix music.
-During gameplay, this tune suits the game perfectly.
-There are several sampled SFX of explosions, laser-firing etc. I found the Amiga music more appealing though when compared to the Sharp X68000, probably due to the faster tempo found in the X68000 version which sounds to me a bit awkward when compared to the original tune.
-But unfortunately, due to the 4 channel sound limitation here, half of the music channels are skipped when SFX come in.
+GRAPHICS / SOUND The graphics look so nice on the Amiga version although they run only in 16 colors on screen (rather awkward for an Amiga game).
+The three-layer parallax scrolling and the organic-style graphics certainly live up to the hype.
+The screen scrolls extremely smoothly and wave after wave it brings superbly detailed aliens and backdrops.
+The end-level guards are really something!
+The game features a David Whittaker version of Bomb The Bass' Megablast, a Hip Hop song on Precinct 13 Mix music.
+During gameplay the funky tune suits the game perfectly.
+There are several sampled SFX of explosions, laser blasts etc. I found the Amiga music more appealing compared to the Sharp X68000, probably due to the faster tempo of the latter version which sounds a bit awkward!
+But unfortunately, due to the 4 channel sound limitation, half of the music channels are skipped when the game's SFX play through.